-Dear Audit and Governance Committee Members,
+Dear Audit and Governance Committee Members

-Audit Strategy Memorandum - Year Ending 31 March 2024
+Audit Strategy Memorandum - Year ending 31 March 2025

-We are pleased to present our Audit Strategy Memorandum for North East Lincolnshire Council for the year ending 31 March 2024.
-The purpose of this document is to summarise our audit approach, highlight significant audit risks and areas of key judgements and provide you with the details of our audit team.
-As it is a fundamental requirement that an auditor is, and is seen to be, independent of its clients, section 7 of this document also summarises our considerations and conclusions on our independence as auditors.
-We consider two-way communication with you to be key to a successful audit and important in:
+We are pleased to present our Audit Strategy Memorandum for North East Lincolnshire Council for the year ending 31 March 2025.

+This report summarises our audit approach, including the significant audit risks and areas of key judgement we have identified, and provides details of our audit team.
+In addition, as it is a fundamental requirement that an auditor is, and is seen to be, independent of an audited entity, the section of the report titled 'Confirmation of our independence' summarises our considerations and conclusions on our independence as auditors.

+Two-way communication with you is key to a successful audit and is important in:

-- · reaching a mutual understanding of the scope of the audit and the responsibilities of each of us; - · sharing information to assist each of us to fulfil our respective responsibilities; - providing you with constructive observations arising from the audit process; and - ensuring that we, as external auditors, gain an understanding of your attitude and views in respect of the internal and external operational, financial, compliance and other risks facing North East Lincolnshire Council which may affect the audit, including the likelihood of those risks materialising and how they are monitored and managed.
+- · Reaching a mutual understanding of the scope of the audit and our respective responsibilities; - · Sharing information to assist each of us to fulfil our respective responsibilities; - Providing you with constructive observations arising during the audit process; and - Ensuring that we, as external auditors, gain an understanding of your attitude and views in respect of the internal and external operational, financial, compliance, and other risks facing North East Lincolnshire Council which may affect the audit, including the likelihood of those risks materialising and how they are monitored and managed.

-With that in mind, we see this document, which has been prepared following our initial planning discussions with management, as being the basis for a discussion around our audit approach, any questions, concerns or input you may have on our approach or role as auditor.
-This document also contains an appendix that outlines our key communications with you during the course of the audit.
+With that in mind, this report, which has been prepared following our initial planning discussions with management, facilitates a discussion with you on our audit approach.
+We welcome any questions, concerns, or input you may have on our approach or role as auditor.

+This report also contains appendices that outline our key communications with you during the audit, and forthcoming accounting issues and other issues that may be of interest to you.

 Providing a high-quality service is extremely important to us and we strive to provide technical excellence with the highest level of service quality, together with continuous improvement to exceed your expectations.
-If you have any concerns or comments about this report or our audit approach, please contact me on Mark.Surridge@mazars.co.uk.
+If you have any concerns or comments about this report or our audit approach, please contact me on 07896 684771.